-When you are wounded, platelets arrive on the scene and group together, forming a blood clot that stops the bleeding.
-When an injury involves a break in your skin, this is a good thing.
-But platelets can also aggregate when injury to a blood vessel occurs from within the inside, as may happen in an artery affected by atherosclerosis.
+When you are wounded, platelets arrive on the scene and group together to form a clot that stops the bleeding.
+This is a good thing when an injury involves a break in your skin.
+But platelets can also group when injury to a blood vessel comes from the inside, as may happen in an artery affected by atherosclerosis.

-Why Are Antiplatelets Used?
+Why Are They Used?

 - Coronary artery disease

 - Heart attack

 Usually once or twice a day.
 You shouldn’t take them on an empty stomach.

 People with bleeding problems, ulcers, or who are planning to have surgery, including dental surgery, should talk to their doctor before taking these.
 They may cause excessive bleeding.